emb-riscv/specs-markdown/exceptions-and-interrupts.md

 with the least significant bits (LSB) ignored on write and reading 0.

-> <sup>The reason for removing the LSB instead of MSB is to make it easier to port software between RISC-V devices with different priority bits.
+> <sup>The reason for removing the LSB instead of MSB is to make it easier to port software between RISC-V devices with different priority bits schemes.
 In this way, a program written for devices with 4-bit priority bits is likely to be able to run on devices with 3-bit priority bits.
 If the MSB is removed instead of the LSB, it might be possible to get a priority inversion,
 for example, if an application uses priority level 0x05 for IRQ0 and level 0x03 for IRQ1, IRQ0 should have higher